Our history: From RSOL to NARSOL

 One of our founders, “Alex Marbury,” had been among the founders of NAMBLA many years before, although he had left the organization prior to the launch of RSOL.
 While some see this past connection as a liability, his knowledge of the members of that organization proved invaluable during our early years, as he kept a special watch to make sure that no NAMBLA leader publicly signed our statement.
 “Alex” chose to use a pseudonym to further disassociate his advocacy with RSOL from his earlier one.
 RSOL was founded and continues to focus on post-conviction treatment of persons convicted of sexual offenses.
 It has never taken any stand regarding age of consent.

-RSOL, Inc. now exists as an incorporated organization, and continues to grow in its influence.
-RSOL has adopted a set of Bylaws, a statement of vision, mission, and goals, a set of key assertions, and has an elected board of directors as well as several working committees which move along its established agenda.
-RSOL’s annual conference continues to expand its influence with each additional year.
-It has affiliate organizations in a growing number of states.
-Lobbying and litigation by these affiliates has proven extremely effective in several states, while lobbying at the national level remains an important goal.
+RSOL, Inc. existed as an incorporated organization, and continued to grow in its influence.
+RSOL adopted a set of bylaws, a statement of vision, mission, and goals, a set of key assertions, and elected a board of directors as well as several working committees which move along its established agenda.
+RSOL’s national conferences continued to expand their influence with each additional year.
+And now there are affiliate organizations in an increasing number of states.
+Lobbying and litigation by these affiliates has proven extremely effective, while lobbying at the national, congressional level remains an important goal.